10 Items Better To Buy Than Pack

 Finally, travelers can also stop by the local convenience store for large Lysol cans or other sanitizing products.
 The nice thing about buying these products at your destination is that you can discard or leave them behind to make room for souvenirs or other great finds you purchased during your vacation.

 At this point, you probably think you're either done packing or almost fully packed.
-Well, here comes the tricky part —those pesky "just in case" items.
+Well, here comes the tricky part — those pesky "just in case" items.
 No one knows what tomorrow will bring, so why not add another pair of shoes in your checked bag or three more shirts just because?
 You saved all this room for this exact moment, and having these extras just means you're more prepared for whatever happens.

 What savvy traveler doesn't have a few last-minute additions, right?
 But, so often, pride comes just before the fall.
 These extra items, no matter what they are, should be avoided if and when possible for several reasons.
-Being overly prepared could mean additional baggage fees or strained back muscles (via Travel Fashion Girl).
+Being overly prepared could mean additional baggage fees or strained back muscles.
 Filling your luggage to the brim at the last minute could also mean breaking your bags or forgetting one of your essentials.
 And to top it all off, you may not even need the item when it's all said and done.
 So close your bags and avoid the hassle by buying the item(s) at your destination if and when you need.